dannagle/PacketSender/README.md

 Note that DLLs with `+` characters in their names that can cause problems with Windows command-line copy if you do not surround them with `"` .

-### DDLs that can be removed if you do not need secure connections
+### DLLs that can be removed if you do not need secure connections
-If you do not require SSL, you may remove these DDLs
+If you do not require SSL, you may remove these DLLs
 - libcrypto-1_1-x64.dll
 - libssl-1_1-x64.dll